core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

   If the signature checker is provided with a CWT or a CCS for a given entity, then the authentication credential associated with that entity is the untagged CWT or CCS.

-  If the signature checker is provided with a chain or a bag of X.509 / C509 certificates or of CWTs for a given entity, then the authentication credential associated with that entity is the end-entity certificate or end-entity untagged CWT.
+  If the signature checker is provided with a chain or a bag of X.509 / C509 certificates, or of CWTs, or of CCSs for a given entity, then the authentication credential associated with that entity is the end-entity certificate or end-entity untagged CWT / CCS.

 * The current Signature Encryption Key (see {{ssec-common-context-group-enc-key}}).